injamam00155/CSE303-sec-04-Group-03/README.md

         git clone https://github.com/injamam00155/CSE303-sec-04-Group-03.git

-3. Open the terminal (or command prompt), and cd into the cloned directory.
+3. Change directory to the cloned directory.
     You may run the following command in the terminal:

         cd .\CSE303-sec-04-Group-03\